Computer Gaming World

 Computer Gaming World (CGW) was an American computer game magazine that was published between 1981 and 2006.
 One of the few magazines of the era to survive the video game crash of 1983, it was sold to Ziff Davis in 1993.
 It expanded greatly through the 1990s and became one of the largest dedicated video game magazines, reaching around 500 pages by 1997.

 In the early 2000s its circulation was about 300,000, only slightly behind the market leader PC Gamer.
 But, like most magazines of the era, the rapid move of its advertising revenue to internet properties led to a decline in revenue.
 In 2006, Ziff announced it would be refocused as Games for Windows, before moving it to solely online format, and then shutting down completely later the same year.

 History

 In 1979, Russell Sipe left the Southern Baptist Convention ministry.
-A fan of computer games, he realized in Spring, 1981 that no magazine was dedicated to computer games.
+A fan of computer games, he realized in the spring of 1981 that no magazine was dedicated to computer games.
 Although Sipe had no publishing experience, he formed Golden Empire Publications in June and found investors.
 He chose the name Computer Gaming World (CGW) instead of alternatives such as Computer Games or Kilobaud Warrior because he hoped that the magazine would both review games and serve as a trade publication for the industry.
 The first issue appeared in November, about the same as rivals Electronic Games and Softline (Sipe's religious background led to "Psalm 9:1–2" appearing in each issue.
 His successor as editor, Johnny L. Wilson, was an evangelical Christian minister).